citizenfx/natives/GRAPHICS/EnableAlienBloodVfx.md

 This native does not seem to work, however by using the [START_SCREEN_EFFECT](https://runtime.fivem.net/doc/natives/#_0x2206BF9A37B7F724) native with "DrugsMichaelAliensFight" as the effect parameter, you should be able to get the effect.

+**Wrong**.
+When called this enables little light effects where a ped gets shot.
+From the Barry mission where Micheal fights the aliens.

 ## Parameters
 * **toggle**: